Shower Remodeling Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Some West Boise subdivisions have specific HOA architectural standards for siding type (Hardie required), roof material (architectural shingles required), exterior color palettes, fence styles, and sometimes ADU restrictions.
 Iron Crest verifies HOA scope during initial consultation and handles Architectural Review Committee submittal as part of standard project management.

-Large-format slab porcelain (24×48 or larger, marble-look with veining) or large-format porcelain (12×24, 24×24) is dominant.
-Stack-pattern subway tile (3×6 or 4×12 in matte white) is the secondary choice.
-Avoid: small-format colored tile (recreates era), tumbled stone or travertine (also period-tied).
+Large-format slab porcelain (24×48 or larger, marble-look with veining — Calacatta, Statuario, or Carrara aesthetics) is the dominant West Boise shower wall choice.
+Minimal grout joints, dramatic visual presence, reads premium at the price point.
+Large-format porcelain (12×24 or 24×24) is the value-tier alternative.
+Stack-pattern subway tile (3×6 or 4×12 in matte white) for budget-conscious scope.
+Avoid: small-format colored tile (recreates the era you're escaping), tumbled stone or travertine (also period-tied to 1990s–2000s era).

 Floor tile and slope

-Linear drain (Schluter Kerdi-Line, Infinity Drain) for curbless designs.
-Standard center drain for traditional curbed showers.
+Linear drain (Schluter Kerdi-Line, Infinity Drain) along the wall opposite the shower head for curbless designs — increasingly the West Boise default.
+Standard center drain (round, 4-inch chrome strainer) for traditional curbed showers, more common on the lower-budget fiberglass-stall replacement scope.
 Linear drain costs $400–$1,200 above standard.

-• Floor structure inadequate for curbless slope.
-Achieving curbless slope sometimes requires depressing the subfloor in the shower area.
-Subfloor adjustment: $1,000–$3,500.
+- •Floor structure inadequate for curbless slope Achieving curbless slope sometimes requires depressing the subfloor in the shower area beyond what original 1985–2005 production-builder framing easily accommodates.
+Subfloor adjustment with self-leveling underlayment or joist sister: $1,000–$3,500.

-• Glass enclosure custom-templating challenges.
-Wall-out-of-plumb conditions occasionally require custom glass templating. $300–$800 above standard glass cost.
+- •Glass enclosure custom-templating challenges Wall-out-of-plumb conditions from original production-builder construction sometimes require custom glass templating beyond standard rectangular configurations. $300–$800 above standard glass cost.

 Consultation and assessment (Week 1)